johnpates80/linctl/README.md

 - `Not authenticated`: Run `linctl auth` first
 - `Team not found`: Use team key (e.g., "ENG") not display name
 - `Invalid priority`: Use numbers 0-4 (0=None, 1=Urgent, 2=High, 3=Normal, 4=Low)
+- `Label not found`: Check label name spelling; linctl will suggest closest matches
+  - Solution: Use exact label name or ID provided in suggestions

 ### Time Filtering Issues
 - **Missing old issues?** Remember that list commands default to showing only the last 6 months